Sprint vs. AT&T Phone Plans Review

 |Included subscriptions||Hulu||Hulu, Tidal||Hulu, Tidal, Lookout, Amazon Prime|

-The downside to the Hulu joy is you can watch it only on your phone or a device that’s connected to your Sprint account.
-That means you can’t just log in to Hulu and stream Last Man on Earth on your TV or tablet, which is a pretty weird stipulation.
+The downside to the Hulu joy is you can only watch it on your phone or a device that’s connected to your Sprint account.
+That means you can’t just log in to Hulu and stream Last Man on Earth on your TV or tablet, which is a pretty weird restriction.
 It’s also the Limited Commercials Hulu plan, which includes ads.

-AT&T has better performance than Sprint on basically every front, including coverage and speed.
+AT&T has better performance than Sprint on basically every front, but it’s closer than you’d think

 Drag the cursor to compare coverage from AT&T and Sprint.

-Neither Sprint nor AT&T has Google Pixels in its in-store stock, but other than that, their phone offerings are essentially the same.
-Both have the latest smartphone models, both carry top brands, and both cost about the same.
+Both AT&T and Sprint have the latest smartphone models, both carry top brands, and both cost about the same.